-Campaigns that are booked at the same position as the selected campaign.
+Campaigns booked at the same position as the selected campaign.

 A unique visitor who accesses a website.

 Cookies are small packets of data.
-When someone visits your website for the very first time, the cookies and its unique tracking ID are downloaded and stored to the Internet browser of the user by Adhese.
+When someone visits your website for the first time, the cookies and its unique tracking ID are downloaded and stored to the user's Internet browser by Adhese.
 At each subsequent visit, the cookie is returned to Adhese.

 Cost per click, an advertising pricing model in which the advertiser pays for each click.

 Cost per day, an advertising pricing model in which the advertisers pay a daily fixed fee.

 Cost per lead, an advertising pricing model in which the cost of advertising is based on a visitor taking a specifically defined action in response to an ad creative (such as a sales transaction or newsletter subscription).

 Cost per thousand impressions, an advertising pricing model in which the advertiser pays for every thousand impressions served.